This page details the main player's non-Guardian allies residing on Earth.

 - The Stoic: Despite Cayde's better efforts, Roni has not shown any emotional reaction.

 A former combat Frame under the control of Lord Shaxx, Arcite has long since been repurposed into assisting Shaxx's with some of the more clerical parts of managing the Crucible.
 While he has been demilitarized, he retains his memories and some of his programming as a combat frame, and carries the personality that comes with it.

-- Last of His Kind: Shares this distinction with Dahlia 99-40 as the last two of Shaxx's original Redjack combat Frames.
+- Last of His Kind: He shares this distinction with Dahlia 99-40 of being one the last two of Shaxx's original Redjack combat Frames.
 However, unlike Dahlia, Arcite no longer serves in combat.

 - Jerkass: In a sharp contrast to the rest of the Frames, who are calm, polite, and helpful, he likes to insult the Guardians he serves and jerk them around with fake technical glitches.
 Apparently, Shaxx was a bad influence.

-- Mecha-Mook: Served as one of Shaxx's original combat frames in the Redjacks, a group dedicated to securing the locations that become Crucible arenas.
+- Mecha-Mooks: Served as one of Shaxx's original combat frames in the Redjacks, a group dedicated to securing the locations that become Crucible arenas.

 - Retired Badass: No longer has combat skills due to those systems being deactivated, but he still has all his memories of the battles he fought.

 - What Measure Is a Non-Badass?: Arcite is disdainful of Guardians who have yet to prove themselves in combat.
 This is partly due to Shaxx's influence, partly due to his own experiences during the battle of the Twilight Gap."Redjack units one through six and eight through ten were lost to returning fire.
 Lord Shaxx says only the strong survive.
 I will learn from their destruction."

 One of the newest model of Frames to come out of the City's foundries, Xander is responsible for tracking bounties posted for Guardians in the Tower and is authorized to distribute compensation when brought proof of completion.